 Action # Title Description Total Funds Contributing State Priorities: 4, 7, 8 Metrics: 1B, 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F,4G, 4H, 5D, 5E, 7A, 8A 1.7 Additional and Supplemental: Targeted Learning Recovery and Acceleration of Instructional and Intervention Supports (Contributing) These additional services that are based on identified need are intended to increase and/or improve services, resources, and support, including the hiring of personnel to improve and accelerate learning, recapture learning loss, and implementation of recovery programs that focus on increasing and/or improving services for unduplicated pupils.
-The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 1, Action 9: Learning and High School Credit Recovery Support & Programs (SA 7.3) Goal 1, Action 10: IEP and Student Data Meetings (SA 7.6) Goal 1, Action 10: IEP and Student Data Meetings (SA 7.6) Goal 1, Action 12: Reading Intervention Support (SA 7.8) Goal 1, Action 14: Instructional Interventions & Academic Supports For Students At Small High Schools (SA 7.11) Goal 1, Action 20: District Departmental Budgets Focused On Increased Student Achievement - State and Federal (SA 10.1) Goal 1, Action 35: District Library and Literacy Support (SA 13.1) New 2021-2022 action components are listed below: Bilingual Assistants New 2022-2023 action components are listed below: Library Media Assistants - High Schools Math Intervention Support Special Education Inclusion Teachers State Priorities: 4, 7, 8 Metrics: 1B, 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F,4G, 4H, 5D, 5E, 7A, 8A \$18,526,418.00 Yes
+The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 1, Action 9: Learning and High School Credit Recovery Support & Programs (SA 7.3) Goal 1, Action 10: IEP and Student Data Meetings (SA 7.6) Goal 1, Action 10: IEP and Student Data Meetings (SA 7.6) Goal 1, Action 12: Reading Intervention Support (SA 7.8) Goal 1, Action 14: Instructional Interventions & Academic Supports For Students At Small High Schools (SA 7.11) Goal 1, Action 20: District Departmental Budgets Focused On Increased Student Achievement - State and Federal (SA 10.2) Goal 1, Action 35: District Library and Literacy Support (SA 13.1) New 2021-2022 action components are listed below: Bilingual Assistants New 2022-2023 action components are listed below: Library Media Assistants - High Schools Math Intervention Support Special Education Inclusion Teachers State Priorities: 4, 7, 8 Metrics: 1B, 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F,4G, 4H, 5D, 5E, 7A, 8A \$18,526,418.00 Yes

-Action # Title Description Total Funds Contributing 1.8 Additional and These additional services that are based on identified need are Supplemental: intended to increase and/or improve unduplicated pupils and student groups that have been underperforming within two or more state priorities access to academic experiences and activities beyond the regular instructional day (before, after, intercession) and school year (summer).
-The expanded learning activities will be inclusive of tutoring (reading, writing, math, etc.)/homework help, enrichment activities, outdoor education/elementary science camps, academic competitions, and athletics which will promote increased engagement, social emotional growth, accelerated learning, interventions, and support to students.
+Action # Title Description Total Funds Contributing 1.8 Additional and Supplemental: These additional services that are based on identified need are intended to increase and/or improve unduplicated pupils and student groups that have been underperforming within two or more state projecties access to academic experiences and activities beyond the regular instructional day (before, after, intercession) and school year (summer).
+The expanded learning activities will be inclusive of tutoring (contributing) (Contributing) The expanded learning activities will be inclusive of tutoring (reading, writing, math, etc.)/homework help, enrichment activities, outdoor education/elementary science camps, academic competitions, and athletics which will promote increased engagement, social emotional growth, accelerated learning, interventions, and support to students.
 A deeper focus and investment on resources and supports focusing on student groups that have been underperforming within two or more state priorities.
-The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 1, Action 17: After school tutoring, homework help, and enrichment (SA 9.1) Goal 1, Action 18: Expanded After school Program Offerings (SA 9.4) New 2022-2023 action components are listed below: Outdoor Education/Science Camp State Priorities: 4, 7, 8 Metrics: 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F, 4G, 4H, 5D, 5E, 7A, 8A Metrics: 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F, 4G, 4H, 5D, 5E, 7A, 8A \$3,769,099.00 Yes 1.9 Supplemental: intended to increase and/or improve unduplicated pupils access to \$1,379,210.00 Yes
+The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 1, Action 17: After school tutoring, homework help, and enrichment (SA 9.1) Goal 1, Action 18: Expanded After school Program Offerings (SA 9.4) New 2022-2023 action components are listed below: Outdoor Education/Science Camp State Priorities: 4, 7, 8 Metrics: 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F, 4G, 4H, 5D, 5E, 7A, 8A Additional and Supplemental: Educational These additional services that are based on identified need are intended to increase and/or improve unduplicated pupils access to learning resources and instructional technology devices and software \$3,769,099.00 Yes 1.9 Supplemental: intended to increase and/or improve unduplicated pupils access to \$1,379,210.00 Yes